kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/infra-cluster.md

     - watch
 ```

-Note: The write permissions allow the Cluster controller to set owner references and labels on the InfraCluster” resources;
+Note: The write permissions allow the Cluster controller to set owner references and labels on the InfraCluster resources;
 write permissions are not used for general mutations of InfraCluster resources, unless specifically required (e.g. when
 using ClusterClass and managed topologies).